Holiday In The Sun On Royal Caribbean

-After driving around New Orleans and missing our turn several times, we finally made it to the luggage drop off and were then directed to the parking lot.
+After driving around New Orleans and missing our turn several times, Rachael and I finally made it to the luggage drop off and were then directed to the parking lot.
 We had to pay for parking in advance, so there went $120 of our spending money.
-New Orleans’ cruise terminal was small, compared to the ones I am used to going through in Florida, and less organized than most.
+New Orleans’ cruise terminal is small, compared to the ones I am used to going through in Florida, and less organized than most.
 We stood in line for over an hour waiting to check in, but enjoyed people watching those we would be sharing a boat with for the next week.
 Our fellow cruisers were primarily much older or small children.
 We were a lone wolf pack of college kids, and not complaining.

-Our ocean view room had more than enough storage and a nice vanity we would be grateful for when it came time for doing our hair throughout the week.
+Our ocean view room had more than enough storage and a nice vanity that we would be grateful for when it came time for doing our hair throughout the week.
 Our room attendant, Livia Licio, was delightful!
 She was incredibly sweet and would check in with us every day to see what all we had been up to.
 While unpacking, we picked up our first Cruise Compass and began planning our evening activities.

-We ended up dining at Rita’s 3 nights during our vacation and loved every single visit.
+We ended up dining at Rita’s three nights during our vacation and loved every single visit.
 I had chicken quesadillas every time (I am a creature of habit as well as a picky eater) and they did not disappoint.
-I was happy to pay the $8 here instead of eating the buffet.
+I was happy to pay the $8 here instead of eating at the buffet.
 Another pay restaurant that we enjoyed while on board was Izumi, offering Asian cuisine.
 I got to cook my dinner on the hot stone, which was very cool.
 Our dinner was always delicious and the staff was wonderful (Thanks Mirval and Tughan)!

-After dinner, we stopped by the casino so I could put $20 in a slot machine.
+After dinner, we stopped by the casino so that I could put $20 in a slot machine.
 This became a nightly routine for us: me sitting in front of the “Texas Tea” machine engrossed in playing the bonus games and Rachael sitting on her phone praying that my $20 would go fast.
 I was disappointed, however, that I did not know I could earn casino points by inserting my Sea Pass into the machine while playing.
 Had I known this from the start, I could have had enough casino points to earn a Casino Royale t-shirt; I’m still bitter.

 In between our casino fix and the nightly show, we stopped at the Crown & Castle Pub to hear music by Zachary Coombs.
 He was awesome!
 He sang crowd favorites yet managed to not sing the same songs every night.
 Rachael and I are big fan of crowd sing along songs, such as Dixieland Delight and Sweet Home Alabama, and we were so excited to learn a new one called “Who the F*** is Alice”.
 Look it up on YouTube if you have not heart it.
-We are hoping to bring it to Oxford, MS next football season.
+We are hoping to bring it to Oxford, Mississippi next football season.